NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 while the Windows script is designed for `Windows Server 2025 Base`.

-    Note that since AWS has a 16KB limit for the user data the linux_userData.sh script is made up of the variable assignment noted below, and a compressed, based64 encoded version of the `linux_userData_real.sh` script.
-When the `linux_userData.sh` script is run, it will decode and uncompress effecitively the `linux_userData_real.sh` script and run it.
+    Note that since AWS has a 16KB limit for the user data the linux_userData.sh script is made up of the variable assignment noted below, and a compressed, base64 encoded version of the `linux_userData_real.sh` script.
+When the `linux_userData.sh` script is run, it will decode and uncompress what was the `linux_userData_real.sh` script and run it.

     Once you have downloaded the script, open it in a text editor and set the required values as noted below.